OBOAcademy/obook/09-DiseasesAndPhenotypes/ontologylandscape.md

 -----
 #### Cardiovascular Disease Ontology (CVDO)
 **Description:**  An ontology to describe entities related to cardiovascular diseases.
 **Use Cases:**  Describes entities related to cardiovascular diseases including the diseases themselves, the underlying disorders, and the related pathological processes.
+Imports upper level terms from OGMS and imports some terms from Disease Ontology (DO).
 **GitHub repo:**  https://github.com/OpenLHS/CVDO/
 **Website:**  https://github.com/OpenLHS/CVDO
 **OBO Foundry webpage:**  http://obofoundry.org/ontology/cvdo.html